Yale (provincial electoral district)

-Yale was a provincial electoral district in British Columbia, Canada from the province's joining Confederation in 1871.
-It was a 3-member constituency and retained the name Yale until the 1894 election, at which time it was split into three ridings, Yale-East, Yale-North and Yale-West; other ridings in the southeast of the province had previously been split off, e.g., Fernie, Ymir, Grand Forks, which were later emerged or rearranged into the various Kootenay and Okanagan ridings.
+Yale was a provincial electoral district in British Columbia, Canada, from the province's joining Confederation in 1871.
+It was a three-member constituency and retained the name Yale until the 1894 election, at which time it was split into three ridings, Yale-East, Yale-North, and Yale-West; other ridings in the southeast of the province had previously been split off, e.g., Fernie, Ymir, Grand Forks, which later emerged or were rearranged into the various Kootenay and Okanagan ridings.
 In 1903 the name Yale (by itself) was revived, this time as a one-member riding only, the new riding largely based upon Yale-West.
 Its last appearance on the hustings was 1963.
 In 1966, it was amalgamated into the new riding of Yale-Lillooet, which was extant until 2009, when most of its core area was made part of the new Fraser-Nicola riding.

 Geography

 The original Yale riding encompassed the whole of today's Kootenay, Okanagan, Similkameen, Thompson and Nicola regions, plus its original core in the Fraser Canyon, south from and including Lytton.
-The riding's name is from the town of Yale, British Columbia, then still an important centre in the new province and in fact one of the very few actual towns in the riding at the time.
+The riding's name is from the town of Yale, then still an important centre in the new province and in fact one of the very few actual towns in the riding at the time.